xtremeli-basic/codeasy_bigger_digit/README.md

-# codeeasy_bigger_digit
+# codeasy_bigger_digit

-This is the solution to codeeasy's bigger digit problem.
+This is the solution to codeasy's bigger digit problem.

-You can find the solution in the codeEasy.js file.
+You can find the solution in the codeasy.js file.

 To run, open terminal and type: node codeasy.js and click enter.